Amazing pictures have surfaced of a rare albino dolphin who can change color from white to pink when he gets emotional.

 Bottlenose dolphins are typically grey in color, but the albino, named Angel, is completely white, aside from his penchant for turning pink when he’s angry, sad or even embarrassed.
-(Scroll through for the video.)
+(Scroll down for the video.)

 Angel’s ability to change his color results from his thin skin, which enables his blood vessels to cause a change in skin tone depending on the mammal’s emotional state.

 In other words, dolphins blush the way humans do.